TypQxQ/Klipper_ToolChanger/README.md

   * `X` / `Y` / `Z` - Set the X/Y/Z offset position
   * `X_ADJUST` /`Y_ADJUST` / `Z_ADJUST` - Adjust the X/Y/Z offset position incramentally
 * `SET_PURGE_ON_TOOLCHANGE` - Sets a global variable that can disable all purging (can be used in macros) when loading/unloading.
 For example when doing a TAMV/ZTATP tool alignement.
+* `SAVE_POSITION` - Save the current G-Code position of the toolhead.
+* `RESTORE_POSITION` - Restore position to the latest saved position.
+RESTORE_POSITION parameter as in Tn.
 ## Values accesible from Macro for each object
 - **Toollock**
   - `global_offset` - Global offset.
   - `tool_current` - -2: Unknown tool locked, -1: No tool locked, 0: and up are toolnames.
   - `saved_fan_speed` - Speed saved at each fanspeedchange to be recovered at Toolchange.
   - `purge_on_toolchange` - For use in macros to enable/disable purge/wipe code globaly.
+  - `restore_position_on_toolchange` - If the latest T# command had a RESTORE_POSITION parameter to other than 0
+  - `saved_position` - The position saved when the latest T# command had a RESTORE_POSITION parameter to other than 0
 - **Tool** - The tool calling this macro is referenced as `myself` in macros.
 When running for example `T3` to pickup the physical tool, in `pickup_gcode:` of one can write `{myself.name}` which would return `3`.
   - `name` - id.
 0, 1, 2, etc.
   - `is_virtual` - If this tool has another layer of toolchange possible.